Cotinis nitida: With other insects

-The flesh fly (Sarcophaga helicobia) has been observed to prey on both the larva and adult stage of the June beetle.
+The flesh fly (Sarcophaga helicobia) has been observed to prey on both the larval and adult stage of the June beetle.

 The digger wasp (Scolia dubia) attacks the larval stage of the beetle.
 The female will crawl into the larva burrow and lay her eggs on the grub.

-Vertebrates
+With vertebrates

 Below ground, large number of larvae are consumed by moles.
 During rainy periods, when the burrows of the larvae are flooded, the larvae will crawl to the surface.
 At these times, the larvae are subject to predation by raccoons, gophers, skunks, opossums, and chipmunks.